-What services does the Career Center offer?
+What services does Career Services provide?

 We are here to help you with your career planning needs, and we have a variety of in-person and online services available.
 Our in-person services include individual career counseling and job search advising appointments, career assessments, workshops, networking events, and on-campus recruiting opportunities.
 Our online services include Handshake, virtual workshops, career information databases, and other online career planning tools.